Hannelore Kraft

-Hannelore Kraft (née Külzhammer; born 12 June 1961) is a German politician.
-She served as the Minister President of North Rhine-Westphalia from 2010 until 2017.
+Hannelore Kraft (née Külzhammer, 12 June 1961) is a German politician.
+She served as the Minister-President of North Rhine-Westphalia from 2010 until 2017.
 Kraft was the first woman to serve as head of government of this state and was the third woman to become head of a state government in Germany.
 Between 1 November 2010 and 31 October 2011, she was the President of the Bundesrat, again the first woman to hold the office.
 She is the former leader of the SPD North Rhine-Westphalia and served on the SPD's federal executive from November 2009 until May 2017, and was one of the four federal deputy chairs.

 Early life and education

 The daughter of a streetcar driver and a ticket collector, Kraft graduated in 1980, and first trained as a bank clerk with Dresdner Bank.
 She commenced her studies in economics at Comprehensive University of Duisburg in 1982, and studied at King's College London in 1986 and 1987.
 She completed her studies in Duisburg in 1989.